Renseignements en français

 Start a Regulated Child Care Centre

-We accept proposals for the development of new licensed child care centre spaces from parent groups, non-profit corporations, co-operatives, municipalities and other interested organizations.
+The Ministry of Education accepts proposals for the development of new regulated child care centre spaces throughout the year from parent groups, non-profit corporations, co-operatives, municipalities and other interested not-for-profit organizations.
+For-profit business corporations and individuals over the age of 18 may also apply; however, centres operated as a for-profit business model are not eligible for government funding.

 A centre may provide services to: